 Sangla valley is a heavenly village in upper Kinnaur Himachal Pradesh in India with so many things to do and see.
 Kamru Fort Sangla is one of the many famous tourist places in Himachal Pradesh in India and a major highlight from Sangla valley.
 The Kamru Fort on a hilltop has picturesque views and a Kamakshi Devi temple.

 Kamru Fort Sangla

 Kamru Fort is almost 2 km away from Sangla Valley and is a centuries-old fort and oldest in the state.
-Cars go only till a particular point at the base of the hill and then there’s a 30-minute walk till the historic Kamru fort.
+Cars go only to a particular point at the base of the hill and then there’s a 30-minute walk till the historic Kamru fort.
 The hike to the Kamru fort is a pretty simple one with a smooth path surrounded by apple trees and views of snow-capped mountains from all the angles.
 Although despite not being a hiking person I actually enjoyed this short hike and no wonder I’m considering adding these best hikes in Asia to my bucket list.

 Must Read – Why we ditched our trip to Chitkul?